The following are the compensation regulations and/or processes currently under the Reform of Agencies, Boards and Commissions Compensation Act:

-The Reform of Agencies, Boards and Commissions Compensation Act enables government to develop regulations to set compensation frameworks.
+The Reform of Agencies, Boards and Commissions Compensation Regulation (RABCCA Regulation)

-The compensation regulation comes into effect March 16, 2017.
-It applies immediately to new hires and reappointments, and to incumbants after a two-year notice period.
+This regulation came into effect March 16, 2017 for the designated agencies and executives listed in Schedule 1 of the regulation.
+It applies immediately to new hires and re-appointments, and to incumbents after a 2-year notice period.

-These changes set salary bands for CEOs, bringing their pay in line with public sector equivalents.
+These changes set salary bands for CEOs (and equivalents), bringing their pay in line with public sector equivalents.
 The changes also mandate the following: